mchenggit/kabanero-event/architecture/README.md

 - new development environments with new ways to create stacks,
 - new source control repositories
 - new pipeline technologies
+- additional behavior based on internal events.

 The initial version of Kabanero will support:
 - Appsody as development environment
 - Github for source repository
 - Tekton for pipeline

-In order to ensure the design is extensible,  the remainder of this document covers more than one development environments, source control repositories, and pipeline technologies, even though some may not be in the Kabanero roadmap.
+In order to ensure the design is extensible,  the remainder of this document covers more than one development environments, source control repositories, and pipeline technologies, even though some may not be in the current Kabanero roadmap.

 <a name="Usage_Scenarios"></a>
 ## Kabanero High Level Usage Scenarios